 #5: Employee Networks Ensure All Groups Are Represented

 One of the most important parts of protecting diverse interests is making sure everyone has a voice.

-One of the ways Citi accomplishes this is through 150-plus chapters of Employee Networks.
+One of the ways Citi accomplishes this is through 150-plus chapters of employee-formed and –led network groups.
 More than 16,000 employees across 38 countries make up groups like Women in Finance, Pride, and Black Heritage.
-These and other groups create another safeguard against intolerance and discrimination and provide employees across all levels of seniority access to their peers.
+These and other groups create another safeguard against intolerance and discrimination and provide employees across all levels of the organization access to their peers.

 Something missing from this list?
 You could change that.

-Employee networks (and an HR department dedicated to diversity and inclusion) give people the voice they need to make even more changes for the better.
+Citi’s culture of embracing diversity that is embedded across all levels, from junior employees to the C-suite, gives people the voice they need to make even more changes for the better.

 If you want to start an impactful career in finance at a place where values matter, check out job and internship opportunities at Citi on WayUp right now!